AlessandroZ/BeRoot/Windows/README.md

 It will be added to the [pupy](https://github.com/n1nj4sec/pupy/) project as a post exploitation module (so it will be executed in memory without touching the disk).

-Except one method, this tool is only used to detect and not to exploit.
-If something is found, [templates](https://github.com/AlessandroZ/BeRoot/tree/master/templates/) could be used to exploit it.
+This tool is only used to detect and not to exploit.
+If something is found, [templates](https://github.com/AlessandroZ/BeRoot/tree/master/Windows/templates) could be used to exploit it.
 To use it, just create a __test.bat__ file located next to the service / DLL used.
 It should execute it once called.
 Depending on the Redistributable Packages installed on the target host, these binaries may not work.

 Run it
 ----